Repairing Reed-Solomon Codes With Multiple Erasures: Repairing Reed-Solomon Codes With Three Erasures

+\begin{remark} Whenever $2(n-2) < kt$, or equivalently, $\frac{k}{n-2} > \frac{2}{t}$, the centralized schemes developed in this section have a strictly smaller repair bandwidth than the naive scheme. \end{remark}

-\section{Repairing Reed-Solomon Codes\\ With Three Erasures}
+\section{Repairing Reed-Solomon Codes With Three Erasures}

 We extend our centralized and distributed schemes developed in Section~\ref{sec:two_erasures} to address the case when \emph{three} codeword symbols are erased in an RS code.
-We still assume that $n = |F| = |B|^t$, $k = n(1-1/|B|)$, and that the field extension degree $t$ is divisible by the characteristic of the field.
-The unique feature of these repair schemes is the concept of a \emph{repair cycle}, in which the computation of a trace enables the computation of another trace, and so forth.
-The traces found during the cycle are not known in advance, and are only determined once an \emph{activating} trace is found, based on the approach of Theorem~\ref{thm:three_erasures} and Theorem~\ref{thm:three_erasures_distributed}.
+We assume that $n - k \leq |B|^{t-1}$ and that the field extension degree $t$ is divisible by the characteristic of the field.
+The unique feature of these repair schemes is the concept of a \emph{repair cycle}, in which the computation of a target trace enables the computation of another target trace, and so forth.
+The target traces found during the cycle are not known in advance, and are only determined once an \emph{activating} trace is found, based on the approach of Theorem~\ref{thm:three_erasures} and Theorem~\ref{thm:three_erasures_distributed}.
 When two such repair cycles are completed, $t$ independent traces for each of the three erased symbols are obtained.
-Consequently, these symbols can be recovered simultaneously, with a total repair cost of $3(n-3)$ downloaded sub-symbols in the centralized scheme, and a total repair cost of $3(n-1)$ downloaded sub-symbols in the distributed scheme.
-Unfortunately, with such small bandwidth, our repair schemes can only handle certain patterns of three erasures, and such patterns can be easily characterized.
+Consequently, these symbols can be recovered simultaneously, with a repair cost of $n-3$ downloaded sub-symbols per erased symbol in the centralized scheme, and with a repair cost of $n-1$ downloaded sub-symbols per erased symbol in the distributed scheme.
+At such low bandwidths, our repair schemes can only handle certain patterns of three erasures, and such patterns can be precisely characterized.
 For other patterns, the repair cycles cannot be activated, and hence, the repair process itself cannot be initiated.
-Of course, one can always repair those patterns using larger repair bandwidths, as described in Section~\ref{subsec:distributed}, by downloading more traces.
+Of course, one can always repair those patterns by downloading more traces, leading to larger bandwidths.